nicolastorresr/CodeContrast/README.md

 ## Usage

 1. Prepare your data: Ensure that you have a dataset of programming problems, test cases, and code solutions in the appropriate format.
-Refer to the `data/` directory for examples.

 2. Configure the model: Update the configuration file `config.py` with your desired settings, such as the paths to pretrained models, hidden sizes, and other hyperparameters.